DubiousCactus/hybrid-dataset-factory/README.md

 ### 3D Mesh

-A custom racing gate model is provided in the `data/` folder, along with a rudimentary texture, but it is up to you to use whichever OBJ file you desire.
+A custom racing gate model is provided in the `meshes/` folder, along with its texture, but it is up to you to use whichever OBJ file you desire.
 Do know that the scale you use for your model must be in accordance with the scale you provide in your base dataset annotations.

+A YAML file is also given as example for the configuration of each model.
+This one follows the usage of the script, and tells where the center of the gate is (from the mesh's coordinate system), what its width and height are and what texture to use.

 ### Requirements